Yaoir/VideoPoker-Go-WebAssembly/README.md

     I	8/5 Jacks or Better
 ```

+The variations have slightly different rules and/or pay tables.
+For the variants of Jacks or Better, the first number is the payout for a full house, and the second is the payout for a flush.
+Tens or Better pays for a pair of 10s or better, with only a 6/5 payout for a full house and flush.
+All American is 8/8, along with 8 times payout for a straight.

 ### How to Play Using the Debug Console

 You can also play the game in text mode by opening the browser's Developer Tools and playing in the debug console.
 Make sure to click in the web page's window (that is, the background behind the cards) to put the keyboard focus there instead of in the debug console window.